 Diabetes: Tips and Tools addresses blood sugar monitoring techniques, how daily choices can impact blood sugar, when to test, and more.

-Staying on Track offers support, an open discussion of all topics, a review of self-care strategies and current diabetes care updates.
+Diabetes: Staying on Track offers support, an open discussion of all topics, a review of self-care strategies and current diabetes care updates.

 RN Individual Diabetes Education is a personalized appointment with an RN/Diabetes Care and Education Specialist offering person-centered care and support for your overall healthy and emotional well-being.
 Services offered include technology resources, self-monitoring strategies, medication management (including pills or insulin) and other diabetes topics.